rieblingr/slapalpha/README.md

   * a browser will start and connect to the Karma server (Chrome is default browser, others can be captured by loading the same url as the one in Chrome or by changing the `config/karma.conf.js` file)
 * to run or re-run tests just change any of your source or test javascript files

 ### End to end testing

-Angular ships with a baked-in end-to-end test runner that understands angular, your app and allows you to write your tests with jasmine-like BDD syntax.

 Requires a webserver, node.js + `./scripts/web-server.js` or your backend server that hosts the angular static files.